github/opensource.guide/sustaining/leadership.md

 * **Liberal contribution:** Under a liberal contribution model, the people who do the most work are recognized as most influential, but this is based on current work and not historic contributions.
 Major project decisions are made based on a consensus seeking process (discuss major grievances) rather than pure vote, and strive to include as many community perspectives as possible.
 The liberal contribution model was pioneered by [Node.js](https://nodejs.org/en/foundation/).
 [Rust](https://www.rust-lang.org/en-US/) is another example.

-There is no one correct governance model, and although they may seem quite different at first, all three models have more in common than it might seem.
+Which one should you use?
+It's up to you!
+There is no one correct model.
+Each one has advantages and tradeoffs.
+And although they may seem quite different at first, all three models have more in common than it might seem.
 If you’re interested in adopting one of these models, here are some templates:

 * [BDFL model template](http://oss-watch.ac.uk/resources/benevolentdictatorgovernancemodel)